 Heading north from Osaka to the city of Kyoto, our correspondent visited the beautiful Kinkaku-ji Temple.
 The Buddhist temple is one of the most popular tourist attractions in Japan, and for good reason.

 Headed off to Kinkajuji, not knowing 100% how I would get there from the train station in the area.
 Not to worry, as through the station gates was a sign directing you to ‘bus for Kinkajuji’.
 Short walk around a couple of corners, and then wow!
 Seen many photos, took many photos, but don’t think any can do it justice.
 Bright clear day, was just magical.

 During their time in Japan our member made excellent use of their Japan Rail (JR) Pass.
 These passes are great for tourists that plan to travel around Japan by train as they offer unlimited travel for a set period of time.

 Although our member experienced some difficulties due to a bad knee, they persevered with the assistance of some painkillers.
 The decision to continue the trip was not regretted!
 It looks like a fantastic time was had experiencing the many delights of Japan.

 For detailed commentary and photos of many of the sights Japan has to offer, you won’t want to miss this trip report.
-Come along for the ride HERE.
+Check out this ultimate Japan travel guide HERE.